 Depending on how your negligence compares with the negligence of the third party, you still may be able to collect compensation but in a reduced amount.

 Your FREE Case Review

 Ready to find out if you have a personal injury claim?
-For a FREE case evaluation, please call Whetstone Perkins & Fulda at 803-799-9400.
+For a FREE case evaluation, please call Whetstone Perkins & Fulda at 803-799-9400 or contact us online today.
 We proudly fight on behalf of people from across the state of South Carolina, and we have offices in Kingstree, Columbia, Myrtle Beach and Marion.